hyurl/alar/api.md

     will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
-- `noLocal(): this` If the module is registered as remote service, however when no RPC channel is available, by default, `instance()` will return the local instance, using this method to disable the default behavior.
+- `noLocal(): this` If the module is registered as remote service, however when no RPC channel is available, by default, `instance()` will fail to the local instance, using this method to disable the default behavior.

 **NOTE: IPC/RPC calling will serialize the data via JSON, those data that can**